Qualified doctors Certified medications Online consultation with aftercare

 What can you do?

 • Eat a healthy and varied diet with plenty of essential fatty acids.
 Scientific research into the human body has closely linked nutrition and eating habits to skin health.
-To be healthy, you need to eat a rainbow diet (colourful fruits and vegetables) as well as foods that are rich in omega 3, such as chia seeds, walnuts and oily fish.
+To be healthy, you need to eat a rainbow diet (colourful fruits and vegetables) as well as foods that are rich in omega-3, such as chia seeds, walnuts and oily fish.
 Supplements, such as algae or fish oil supplements, can help enrich your overall health.

 • Stop smoking and limit your alcohol intake.
 There is an overwhelming amount of scientific evidence that links smoking and alcohol consumption to facial ageing.
 The more a person smokes, the greater the risk.
 The same applies to drinking alcohol: too much alcohol extracts moisture from the skin and disrupts the production of collagen.